UBC-MDS/introduction-machine-learning/chapters/en/module7.md

 **Question 1**
-How many forward (f) players in the test set were correctly predicted as forward?
+How many players in the test set were correctly predicted as forward?

 <choice id="1" >
 <opt text="19"  correct="true" >